-An employee who meets the eligibility criteria set forth in subsections 2A through 2D, above, is assigned to one of the occupations listed in subsection 2F, below, and has regular and recurring duties that may be performed at the approved Telework site for more than eighty (80) hours each month will normally be approved for Frequent Telework upon request.
-Employees may be approved for any number of days and hours between the minimum (more than 80 hours per month) and maximum, consistent with the two day reporting requirement in Section 1A4, above.
+An employee who meets the eligibility criteria set forth in subsections 2A through 2E, above, is assigned to one of the occupations listed in Exhibit 50-2, and has regular and recurring duties that may be performed at the approved Telework site for more than eighty (80) hours each month will normally be approved for

+Frequent Telework upon request.
+Employees may be approved for any number of days and hours between the minimum (more than 80 hours per month) and maximum, consistent with the two-day reporting requirement in Section 1A4, above (e.g., dependent on their job duties, some employees may be required to report to the office more than two days per pay period).
 However, the parties recognize that some employees in the occupations listed below may be assigned duties that are not appropriate for Frequent Telework.
 Therefore, the Employer reserves the right to assert on a case-by-case basis that an employee is not eligible for Frequent Telework.
-Such an assertion must be based upon a determination that the employee's work at the time of the request: (1) does not encompass regular and recurring duties that can be effectively accomplished outside of the traditional office/team setting; or (2) cannot be accomplished by an employee working independently of other co-workers, support staff, and/or his or her supervisor, without any adverse impact on individual and/or overall team or office productivity or customer service.
+Such an assertion must be based upon a determination that the employee's work at the time of the request; (1) does not encompass regular and recurring duties that can be effectively accomplished outside of the traditional office/team setting; or (2) cannot be accomplished by an employee working independently of other coworkers, support staff, and/or their supervisor, without any adverse impact on individual and/or overall team or office productivity or customer service.